MartinAvalosDev/vendor-manager/README.md

 9. Create an admin page that shows the best profession using the `/admin/best-supplier-profession` API, and another page that shows the best buyers using the `/admin/best-buyers` API.

-## Going Extra Mile

-If you have extra time and want to impress, consider adding the following:

-- Write unit tests for your backend APIs using a testing framework like Jest.

-- Use transaction for inserts or updates.

-- Create a visually appealing frontend with custom styling using CSS or a UI library like Tailwind Css or Ant Design.

-- Implement authentication and user registration to secure certain parts of the application.

-- Add pagination and filtering options for the agreements and submissions list.

-## Submission

-Once you've completed the assignment, zip your repository (including the .git folder) and send it to the specified email address.